RichardBaier/RichardBaier/README.md

 👋 Hi, I’m Rick Baier

-👨‍💻 I'm a Full Stack Developer with skills in { jquery, node.js, express.js, mysql, sequelize, react }
+👨‍💻 I'm a Full Stack Developer and Test Software Specialist with skills in { jquery, node.js, express.js, mysql, sequelize, react }

 🏫 Earned certificate at the University of Utah Full Stack Development